10 Shows Where the Final Episode Was Written Before Cancellation

 There's a special kind of tragedy in television: the episode that was never meant to be the final episode.
 Written as a season finale — building toward next season's stories, setting up cliffhangers, leaving threads dangling — and then transformed into a permanent ending by a cancellation call the writers never saw coming.

-- The OA — "Overview" (Part II, Episode 8) — Brit Marling planned five seasons.
+- The OA — "Overview" (Part II, Episode 8) — Brit Marling had planned a multi-season arc.
 The Part II finale — OA landing in a dimension where her story is a TV show, Hap walking around as "Jason Isaacs" — was meant to launch Season 3.
 Instead, Netflix cancelled the show, and the most ambitious cliffhanger in modern television became the permanent ending.
-The writers were not warned.
+According to TV Guide, Marling and co-creator Zal Batmanglij had the entire five-season arc mapped out, meaning three full seasons of planned storytelling will never be realised.

 - Scorpion — "A Lie in the Sand" (Season 4, Episode 22) — Written as a cliffhanger for Season 5.
 The team splits into rival factions, Paige walks out, and the final shot is Walter calling her name as the door closes.
 The writers expected renewal.
 CBS cancelled the show.